Light-Labs/ryder-bridge-rust/README.md

 ```

 or simply `make test`.
 The tests will launch the bridge with a default listening port of 8080, but this can be changed by setting the `RYDER_BRIDGE_TEST_PORT` environment variable.

+## Bridge responses for clients

+The bridge may return several responses in addition to those received from the Ryder device itself.
+All of these extra responses are text messages, whereas device responses are binary messages.

+Multiple clients may connect to the bridge at one time, and they will be placed in a queue and served in the order they connected in.

+When a client connects, it will receive one of two responses:

+- `RESPONSE_WAIT_IN_QUEUE` if another client currently has access to the device and this client must wait in the queue.
+- `RESPONSE_BEING_SERVED` otherwise.

+If the client is placed in the queue, it will eventually receive one of two responses:

+- `RESPONSE_BEING_SERVED` if the client has moved to the front of the queue and is now being served.
+- `RESPONSE_BRIDGE_SHUTDOWN` if the bridge itself is shutting down.
+The client will be disconnected.

+Once `RESPONSE_BEING_SERVED` has been returned, all future responses will be one of the following:

+- `RESPONSE_BRIDGE_SHUTDOWN` if the bridge itself is shutting down.
+The client will be disconnected.
+- `RESPONSE_DEVICE_NOT_CONNECTED` if the device is not currently connected.
+This is only returned immediately after `RESPONSE_BEING_SERVED`.
+The client will be disconnected.
+- `RESPONSE_DEVICE_DISCONNECTED` if the device has disconnected.
+This is returned only in cases where `RESPONSE_DEVICE_NOT_CONNECTED` is not.
+The client will be disconnected.

+All other responses are binary messages from the device.